modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-7-sect-1.md

 The 1926 Physics Nobel Prize was awarded to Jean Baptiste Perrin (1870-1942) "for his work on the discontinuous structure of matter, and especially for his discovery of sedimentation equilibrium".
 In what follows, we quote the document Work describing the contributions made by Perrin and then we indicate the title of his Nobel Lecture and its corresponding subtitles.
 The complete texts of the sections with subtitles in boldface are included in Appendix 7.1.
 All the references of these documents in MLA format are given.

-!!! tip "1926 Physics Nobel Prize awarded to Perrin."

 WORK: “During the 1880s atoms and molecules became important scientific concepts, but whether or not they actually had a physical existence was still a matter of dispute.
 Jean Perrin (1870-1942) maintained that if molecules were real, particles blended into a liquid should not all sink to the bottom but should distribute themselves throughout the liquid.
 In 1908 he could substantiate this through experimentation.
 He also substantiated Einstein’s theory that Brownian motion—the random movement of small particles in a liquid—was due to collisions between the particles and molecules in the liquid.”

 MLA style: Jean Baptiste Perrin – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Wed.
 24 Jan 2024. https://www.nobelprize.org/prizes/physics/1926/perrin/facts/

 NOBEL LECTURE: *Discontinuous Structure of Matter* by Perrin.

 - Introduction
 - **The Brownian movement**
 - Law of the vertical distribution of an emulsion
 - Non-diluted emulsions
 - **Measurements of the Brownian movement**
 - The molecular reality
 - Monomolecular films
 - The discontinuous structure of the atom

 MLA style: Jean Baptiste Perrin – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 23 Jan 2023. https://www.nobelprize.org/prizes/physics/1926/perrin/lecture/

 In what follows, we include in three boxes information related to Brownian motion obtained from Perrin´s Nobel Lecture: the first box refers to key concepts most frequently employed in the Lecture; next two boxes describe the main issues considered in the Lecture that require physical and mathematical models for their representation and interpretation.
 Any complete quoted paragraph obtained from the Lecture is indicated in between quotation marks.